-Our guides will show you around the principle sights, but also the 'secret' places and 'open doors' that likely you'd not open yourself.
-Bhaktapur is renowned for its pottery and for certain you'll visit Potters' Square and perhaps have a go yourself.
+Our guides will show you around the principle sights, but also the 'secret' places and 'open doors' that you'd likely not open yourself.
+Bhaktapur is renowned for its pottery, and for certain, you'll visit Potters' Square and perhaps have a go yourself.
 Here you'll see pottery being made as it essentially always has been.
 Hidden behind 'that door' is a family hard at work making beaten rice and rice flour.

 Now that you're familiar with Bhaktapur, you can head out in the afternoon and discover even more independently.
-Usually by late afternoon the day trippers have returned to Kathmandu and this is when Bhaktapur becomes a world all of its own.
+Usually by late afternoon, the day trippers have returned to Kathmandu, and this is when Bhaktapur becomes a world all of its own.

-The beauty of staying in Bhaktapur is just being able to enjoy watching Bhaktapur being Bhaktapur.
+The beauty of staying in Bhaktapur is just being able to enjoy watching Bhaktapur be Bhaktapur.
 We know just the place to do this.
 From the rooftop of our recommended Bhaktapur Guest House you can watch life go by as if you were invisible.

-The guest house looks right over one of the main squares with the Nyatapola Tower as your neighbour, there are stupendous views of the soaring pagodas and temples too.
+The guest house looks right over one of the main squares, with the Nyatapola Tower as your neighbour.
+There are stupendous views of the soaring pagodas and temples, too.
 Get up early and experience your own Baraka moment as Bhaktapur wakes up and calmly and slowly goes about its day.
-If it's clear you can usually see the peaks of the Ganesh Himal glow as the sun goes down.
+If it's clear, you can usually see the peaks of the Ganesh Himal glow as the sun goes down.